yangju-90/heat_disparity_zhengzhou/README.md

 ## Overview

 This project investigates how neighborhood characteristics and the built environment contribute to variations in Land Surface Temperature (LST) within a major Chinese city.
-The goal is to provide evidence-based insights into urban heat islands and environmental justice.
+The goal is to provide evidence-based insights into urban heat exposure and environmental justice.

-## Repository Contents

-The repository is structured as follows: